 - Sharing: Hundreds of different businesses share Short Codes at times.
 Each operates them through their own unique keyword for separating traffic.
 If the traffic is improperly managed, it would result in a poor user experience and make it difficult to manage opt-out/opt-in status.
 A drawback of sharing Short Code is that if the business uses the same code and is found sending spam, not only would it be blocked, but the Short Code itself would be affected.

 - Fraud: Another reason why Short Code is not the best option is that fraudsters can use it for sending spam, phishing attempts, and junk messages.
 Moreover, they provide the perfect place for the fraudsters to hide.
-It is obvious that disappearing amongst hundreds of businesses is much easier.
+Disappearing amongst hundreds of businesses is much easier.

-Keeping in view of the above, carriers are working to weed out such bad actors.
-They also want to add another layer of accountability which Short Codes simply cannot provide.
+Keeping because of the above, carriers are working to weed out such bad actors.
+They also want to add another layer of accountability which Short Codes cannot provide.
 By using 10DLCs, every business will get its own dedicated number.
 This would help tackle accountability issues as each business will get vetted.

 Benefits of 10DLC